Welcome to today's edition of the Rush 24-7 podcast.

 Call your wife and let her come out and speak for you.

-She may make some sense.
+May make some sense.

 Constitution gives President Bush the power to commute sentences, but history will judge him harshly for using that power to benefit his own vice president's chief of staff, who was convicted of such a serious violation of law.

-That's Dingy Harry, the Senate majority leader.
+That's Dingy Harry, the Senate Majority Leader.

-The President knows or shows that his word is not to be believed.
+The president knows or shows that his word is not to be believed.

-And of course, John Kerry weighed in, but it's not important to say what he said.
+And, of course, John Kerry weighed in, but it's not important to say what he said.

-He just mentioned that he served in Vietnam.
+He just mentioned he served in Vietnam.

-Grab a swift boat.
+Senator, grab a swift boat.

 Get out of town fast.